Cyberbullying and Cyberstalking Laws in Wisconsin

 • causes this distress or fear in the victim.

-Stalking usually constitutes a class I felony, which incurs penalties of up to three and a half years in prison and a $10,000 fine.
+Stalking usually constitutes a class I felony, which incurs penalties of up to 3½ years in prison and a $10,000 fine.
 However, penalties increase under certain specified circumstances.
 For example, stalking becomes a class H felony when the victim was younger than 18 at the time of the offense or the defendant has a previous conviction for stalking, harassment, or a violent crime.
-A class H felony carries up to six years in prison and a $10,000 fine.
-If the unlawful act results in bodily harm to the victim or a family member or the offender uses a dangerous weapon, the prosecutor can charge it as a class F felony, subjecting the defendant to up to 12 and a half years in prison and a $25,000 fine.
+A class H felony carries up to 6 years in prison and a $10,000 fine.
+If the unlawful act results in bodily harm to the victim or a family member or the offender uses a dangerous weapon, the prosecutor can charge it as a class F felony, subjecting the defendant to up to 12½ years in prison and a $25,000 fine.
 A repeat stalking conviction against the same victim can also result in a class F felony.

-Defenses to Criminal Charges for Cyberbullying or Cyberstalking
+Possible Defenses to Charges for Cyberbullying or Cyberstalking in Wisconsin

 Those who face criminal charges stemming from unlawful use of a computer, harassment, and stalking-related offenses may consider the following defenses, among others.